jstify/Yummy-Jekyll/_posts/2016-07-05-angular-deep-linking.md

 Deep Linking
 ------------
-Deep linking is the usage of the URL, which will take to specific page (content) directly without traversing application from home page [1].
+Deep linking is the usage of the URL, which will take to specific page (or content) directly without traversing application from home page [1].
 It helps in easily searchable and indexed in search engines like Google, Yahoo & etc.

-**Examples for deep linking urls**: http://www.divami.com/blog/angular-deep-linking/ https://www.linkedin.com/groups/4314060/profile https://www.facebook.com/pages/JavaScript/113124472034820
+**Examples for deep linking urls**:

+http://www.divami.com/blog/angular-deep-linking/

+https://www.linkedin.com/groups/4314060/profile

+https://www.facebook.com/pages/JavaScript/113124472034820